-ESL 033 English as a Second Language
+ESL 033 English as a Second Language (non-degree credit)

 English as a Second Language is intended for non-native English speaking students who need assistance in developing and improving listening and speaking skills, written communication skills, and Basic English grammar.
-This course provides advanced English language skills for the non-native English speaking student in preparation for TOEFL (Test of English as a Foreign
+This course provides advanced English language skills for the non-native English speaking student in preparation for TOEFL (Test of English as a Foreign Language).